-If ACE determines that it would be beneficial to adjust the feeders on which the work will be performed to a feeder with comparable characteristics as described by the selection criteria contained in Exhibit D of the Stipulation "Performance Metrics" or to alter significantly the scope of work to be done on those feeders, it will notify Staff and Rate Counsel of the proposed change via letter.
-In its letter to Staff and Rate Counsel, ACE will describe its proposed program amendments, including the reason for the changes as well as provide a written description of the proposed changes and the associated costs.
+If ACE determines that it would be beneficial to adjust the feeders on which the work will be performed to a feeder with comparable characteristics as described by the selection criteria contained in Exhibit D "Performance Metrics" or to alter significantly the scope of work to be done on those feeders, it will notify Staff and Rate Counsel of the proposed change via letter.
+In its letter5 to Staff and Rate Counsel, ACE will describe its proposed program amendments, including the reason for the changes as well as provide a written description of the proposed changes and the associated costs.
 Staff and Rate Counsel will have 20 business days within which to file comments and/or objections on the proposed project amendments.
 If no objection is made within the 20 business day period, then ACE may move forward with the amended identified work.
-ACE agrees that it will not commence work on any proposed project amendments until the collaborative process described in paragraph 3 of the Stipulation has concluded.
+ACE agrees that it will not commence work on any proposed project amendments until the collaborative process described in this paragraph has concluded.